nnbaocuong99/CICD-template/README.md

 ## ✨ about:
-- summary: imo, this will be sufficient requirements for what u will need to learn and do. / also really wanna hear others opinions abt what im missing, or not listed int his project. huge thanks.
+- summary: imo, this will be sufficient requirements for what u will need to learn and do. / also really wanna hear others opinions abt what im missing, or not listed int his project.
 - © *nnbaocuong99 - Spagbo*

 ---